-The principal activities of the Group are manufacturing and trading of yarn and polyester staple fibres products.
+The principal activities of the Group are manufacturing and trading of yarn products (2022: yarn and polyester staple fibres products).
 The Group derives revenue from transfer of goods at a point in time.
-The Group has applied the practical expedient in paragraph 121 of IFRS 15 to its sales of yarns and polyester staple fibres such that it does not disclose the information about its remaining performance obligations as the contracts have an original expected duration of one year or less.
+The Group has applied the practical expedient in paragraph 121 of IFRS 15 to its sales of yarn products (2022: yarn and polyester staple fibres products) such that it does not disclose the information about its remaining performance obligations as the contracts have an original expected duration of one year or less.